-Now that the law has taken effect, employers will be required to establish - in writing via individual labor contracts with each worker - the working conditions of those employees who qualify as teleworkers.
+If the law is passed, employers will be required to establish - in writing via individual labor contracts with each worker - the working conditions of those employees who qualify as teleworkers.
 They are defined as being those who spend more than 40% of their total time working from home or another location chosen by the employee.
 Specifically, those written agreements must include: (1) the nature and characteristics of the work, (2) the work equipment and supplies, including those related to health/safety obligations, (3) the description of what the employer will pay the teleworker for and the amount of the payment, and (4) procedures for communication and supervision and a description of work hours.
 These terms can be established either via an addendum to employees' existing agreements or by revising and entering into a new contract with each employee.